zuozhenggh/learning-library/data-management-library/odi/odi-adb-provision/odi-adb-provision.md

 8. Select all of the text and run it to create the users *ODI\_DEMO* and *ODI\_STAGING*

-9. Copy the contents of *Seed_data.sql* in to the worksheet, select the text and run to create tables and populate with seed data:
+9. Copy the contents of *Seed_data.sql* in to the worksheet, select the text and run to create tables and populate with seed data.
+The execution may take few minutes to complete (UI doesn't show any anctivity in the meantime).
+Check for messages in "Script Output" tab to make sure commit completed after the execution.
     ![](./images/seed-data.png " ")

 ## Want to Learn More?